-VERSION DATE REVIEWED DATE RATIFIED CHANGES MADE AUTHOR OF CHANGES NEXT REVIEW DATE 1 June 2011 26/10/2011 Minor changes KM 2 June 2012 27/6/2012 Minor changes KM 3 Oct 2014 5/11/2014 Minor changes KM 4 May 2016 15/6/2016 Added reference to Accident/Incident Form as Appendix A and Appendices Table LF KM 5 March 2019 8/5/2019 Updated format to include related legislation and policies LF Term 1 - 2022 6 Oct 2019 Added requirement for parents to make notes of medication to be administered in the class medical book and plan to be submitted for self-medication.
+VERSION DATE REVIEWED DATE RATIFIED CHANGES MADE AUTHOR OF CHANGES NEXT REVIEW DATE 1 June 2011 26/10/2011 Minor changes КM 2 June 2012 27/6/2012 Minor changes КM 3 Oct 2014 5/11/2014 Minor changes КM 4 May 2016 15/6/2016 Added reference to Accident/Incident Form as LF , Appendix A and Appendices Table КM 5 March 2019 8/5/2019 Updated format to include related legislation and policies LF Term 1 - 2022 6 Oct 2019 Added requirement for parents to make notes of medication to be administered in the class medical book and plan to be submitted for self- medication.
 LF Term 4 - 2022 7 May 2020 29/07/2020 Consent required for temperature testing, normal temperature range for children added LF Term 2 - 2023 8 December 2022 07/12/2022 Reviewed alongside Risk register in regard to having bee hives on site.
 Governing Council Term 4 -2024 9 September 2024 11/09/2024 Formatting changes Reference to Standard 7.
 Linking policy to Duty of Care, Critical Incident, WHS and Risk Management policies.
 Update First aid training requirements and first aid practices and procedures.
 Rework procedures for clarity and explicit lines of accountability.
 Policy name change to reflect AISWA Policy recommendations.
-Added information about the school defibrillator JM Term 3 2026
+Added information about the school defibrillator ML Term 3 2026 10 Feb 2025 26/02/2025 Minor formatting changes Addition of Parent responsibilities in relation to supporting children in taking reasonable care for their own health and safety.
+Updating staff titles Added neurodiversity to the medical conditions to be reported to the school ML Term 3 2027 11 March 2025 Added updated processes for electronic recording and internal reporting of incidents and accidents minor formatting and grammar changes JM Term 3 2027